Fibromyalgia, Chronic Pain and Other Medical Conditions Not Objectively Diagnosed – How to Best Prepare Your Case

 Usually, the best evidence you can provide is a functional capacity form (or medical source statement) in which your doctor identifies specific work activity limitations experienced by you.
 The doctor’s opinion must be supported by treatment notes and not be contradictory to the notes.
 This form is more than a statement from your doctor stating that you are disabled.
 It is a detailed form that allows your doctor to identify your ability to perform a variety of activities relevant to work.
 These could be physical – such as an how much you can lift or whether you can use foot controls, or non-exertional – such as whether you experience pain at a level that interferes with your capacity to maintain attention and concentration and for how long.
 A good functional capacity form is specifically tailored to the type of disability you have.

 These cases are usually difficult.
-In order to give yourself the best chance at winning, you should provide the following:
+In order to give yourself the best chance of winning, you should provide the following:

 - Records of on-going medical treatment – showing that you are seeking a cure